 Founded in 1983, audio company Jabra first established itself as a manufacturer of hands-free business headsets before jumping into the mobile Bluetooth headset market in the early 2000s.
 Since then, Jabra has become popular outside of the office for Bluetooth headphones and earbuds engineered with innovative noise-canceling tech, impressive battery life, and intuitive app controls.
 The Elite 75t ($149) and Elite 85t ($229) are Jabra’s newest and most compact true wireless earbuds yet.
 And while the two look similar and share many of the same features, each is better suited for meeting the needs of a different user.
-If you’re looking for a new set of lightweight, high-tech, customizable earbuds to keep you connected on the move, keep reading as we put the Jabra Elite 75t vs. Elite 85t to help determine the best Bluetooth earbuds for you.
+If you’re looking for a new set of lightweight, high-tech, customizable earbuds to keep you connected on the move, keep reading as we put the Jabra Elite 75t vs. Elite 85t to help determine the best noise-cancelling earbuds for you.

 First, the basic specs: Jabra Elite 75t vs Elite 85t